randomvariable/cluster-api/docs/book/src/reference/glossary.md

 The Cluster API sub-project of the SIG-cluster-lifecycle.
 It is also used to refer to the software components, APIs, and community that produce them.

+### Cluster API Bootstrap Provider Kubeadm

+Or __CABPK__

+The bootstrap controller that exists from v1alpha2 onwards and generates cloud-init bootstrap data to execute kubeadm for a machine provisioned by Cluster API

 ### Control plane

 The set of Kubernetes services that form the basis of a cluster.
 See also https://kubernetes.io/docs/concepts/#kubernetes-control-plane There are two variants: